ericacleary/finalproject/README.md

 ## Prerequisite Technologies
 ### Linux
 * *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.
-We recommend node-4.x as the preferred node version to run mean.io.
+We recommend node-4.x as the preferred node version.
 * *MongoDB* - <a href="https://www.mongodb.org/downloads">Download</a> and Install mongodb - <a href="https://docs.mongodb.org/manual/">Checkout their manual</a> if you're just starting.

 If you're using ubuntu, this is the preferred repository to use...